brizzbuzz/unredundant-io/README.md

 ### Configuring your environment

+First things first, run `yarn install` to get all your dependencies.

+Next, get your git hooks set up by running `husky install`

-First things first, create an `.env.local` file in the root of your directory.
+Then create an `.env.local` file in the root of your directory.

 Inside, add the following with your PAT generated in the pre-reqs section.